HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 If the player hits a target.
 The target ONHit will call the GetRamdomPosition() function and get a transform vector3 as a return value.
-So on the target the script would be the following and it would set the new position the same as the return value.
+So on the target, the script would be the following and it would set the new position the same as the return value.
 ```.cs
 public void Hit()
     {